 Candidates in the final year of a Master’s or Bachelor’s programme are welcome to apply with their most recent academic transcript.
 Please note that the degree has to be completed by the time of the beginning of the PhD.
 The expected grade of the applicants may not be less than a “B” grade point average or 75% of the achievable credits.
 Foreign degrees will be checked regarding their equivalence.

 The first step of our application process is to complete the online application form.
-You will need to upload the following required documents.
-Please note that you need a certified English or German translation for all documents, that are not originally in German or English.
-The application platform will be open from 15 September until 15 January.
+You will need to upload the required documents.
+Please note that you need a certified English or German translation for all documents not originally in German or English.
+The application platform will be open from 15 September until 15 January

 Two letters of recommendation: To request the letters from your recommenders, you have to register on a separate platform and send your request from there.